-All of above processes are based on the dimension reduction within PCA, whose procedure has been described in the study of sufficient when using more than 200 individuals, resulting in premature termination of the ACPW algorithm.
+All of the above processes are based on the dimension reduction within the PCA, a procedure that has been described in the study of Mu et al. (2015a).

-- 6) Judge whether the termination condition is satisfied.
-If yes, terminate the iteration.
-Otherwise, go to step 2. - Mu et al. (2015a).
 After many experiments, the parameters of the ACPW algorithm can be set, as shown in Table 1.

-Although the parameters are more than for each single algorithm, most retain the empirical value of each algorithm and do not require adjustments.
-The reason for using a different number of individuals is that the internal storage memory was not
+Although there are more parameters than demanded for each single algorithm, most retain the empirical value of each algorithm and do not require adjustments.
+The reason for using a different number of individuals is that the internal storage memory was not sufficient when using more than 200 individuals, resulting in the premature termination of the ACPW algorithm.